 What is the value of a Bitcoin?

 It is very easy to find out the latest price of a bitcoin with a quick Google search.

-At the time of writing, a Bitcoin is worth £9,762.
+At the time of updating this article (Jan 2021), a Bitcoin is worth over $30,000.
 The high-value per coin means that smaller transactions use a fraction of a Bitcoin.
 For example, a £20 purchase would require 0.002 BTC.

 It is however very difficult to ascertain the true ‘value’ of a Bitcoin.
 Like any other asset, a Bitcoin is simply worth whatever someone is prepared to pay.

 Assets such as shares, bonds, and property are much easier to value.
 This is because they generate an income, in the form of dividends, interest, and rent respectively.
 This gives investors a solid basis for a valuation.